 But, I heard he flunked the 5th grade, so I got over him very quickly because I could never have a crush on a flunky.

 Cindy was long and sinewy and her legs moved in braid-like fashion as she climbed the rope.
 When she was done and so happy I whispered in her freckled ear, “I could see your underwear.”
-My words crushed her and I hoped I would never crush anyone again, even though I did.
+My words crushed her, and the feeling was so awful, I hoped I would never crush anyone again.
 I hadn’t intended to steal her joy, but I could not put the happy back on her face.

-When I was little and got skinned up my father always reached for the bottle of mercurochrome.
+When I was little and got skinned up my father always reached for the bottle of Mercurochrome.
 He swathed it on me, and the pink-orange cure was worse than the cut.
-Then in 1998, the FDA halted distribution of mercurochrome in the United States over fears of potential mercury poisoning.
+Then in 1998, the FDA halted the distribution of Mercurochrome in the United States over fears of potential mercury poisoning.
 And, I read somewhere that West Texas town wanted to turn the school with the ropes I couldn’t climb into a community center, but they couldn’t afford the expensive asbestos removal.
-Who knew carcinogens were floating above the tambourine?
+Carcinogens were floating above the tambourines.

 @JEAN - Thanks, Jean.
 Miss you.